Is Pattaya right for you?

 How to get around in Pattaya

-Here’s a run down of the different modes of transport available in Pattaya:
+Here’s a rundown of the different modes of transport available:

 If you’ve been to Thailand before, you’ll probably know what a songthaew is – a pickup truck with 2 benches that’s been turned into a bus.
 Well, in Pattaya, the same concept applies, but they’re called baht buses instead.

-These are a great way to travel around the different areas of Pattaya, as there’s plenty of routes and they’re cheap!
+These are a great way to travel around the different areas, as there’s plenty of routes and they’re cheap!
 Most trips around Pattaya will cost you 10 baht, with longer journeys e.g. from Jomtien to the quieter north Pattaya costing 20 baht.

 Unlike other cities, new regulations in Pattaya means that you shouldn’t really just hail down a songthaew off the road as there are now designated areas (red bus stop zones) where the bus should officially stop.
 However, not all of the drivers listen to this, so it’s worth a try.

 The process is simple; hop on, enjoy the ride and when you want to get off press the buzzer and pay the driver the 10 baht.